Get matched with vetted scholarships and enter our

 Applying for the Rhodes Scholarship

 Thousands of students from around the world apply for the Rhodes Scholarship every year.
 The selection process is very competitive, with the global acceptance rate standing at 0.7%.
+Thousands of students apply, but only about 100 students are chosen every year.
 The application is available each year starting in early July and the deadline is the first Wednesday of October each year.
 Students interested in applying should visit this page.

 Eligibility

-Age requirements and deadlines vary between countries, but criteria for selection remains the same.
+Although age requirements and deadlines vary by country, the Rhodes Trust evaluates all applicants using the same selection criteria.
 Find the rules for your particular country or region on the Rhodes Scholarship website.
 The following eligibility requirements apply to U.S. applicants:

 • Be at least 18, but not yet 24 at the time of application submission, some exceptions apply for older students